Kyler Murray Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Matchup vs. Los Angeles

-- Murray averages 233.2 passing yards per game in six matchups against the Rams, 22.3 fewer yards his over/under in Monday's game.
+- In six matchups against the Rams, Murray averaged 233.2 passing yards per game, 22.3 yards below his over/under in Monday's game.

-- Murray threw multiple touchdown passes in three of those contests against the Rams.
+- Murray threw multiple touchdown passes three times over three of those matchups against the Rams.

-- This week Murray will face the NFL's 24th-ranked pass defense (263.3 yards allowed per game).

 Recent Performances